Ishuthecoder/My_Profile/README.md

 # 👩‍💻 Ishika Dubey

-> 🎓 Student | 🌐 Specialization in Artificial Intelligence & Machine Learning | 👁️ Computer Vision Enthusiast
+> 🎓 Student | 🌐 Specialization in Artificial Intelligence & Machine Learning | 👁️ Computer Vision Engineer

-I am passionate about building intelligent systems that combine **AI, ML, and Computer Vision** to solve real-world problems.
+I am passionate about building intelligent systems that combine **AI, Machine Learning, and Computer Vision** to solve real-world problems.
-I believe in continuous learning, hands-on experimentation, and bridging the gap between **AI research and practical applications**.
+I focus on creating **end-to-end AI pipelines** — from data processing to model deployment and user interaction.

 ---

 ## 🚀 About Me
 - 📚 Pursuing specialization in **Artificial Intelligence & Machine Learning**
 - 🤖 Interested in **Deep Learning, Computer Vision, and AI Agents**
+- ⚙️ Experienced in building **scalable AI pipelines and systems**
-- 💡 Always exploring new technologies and working on impactful projects
+- 💡 Actively working on **real-world AI applications during internships**
-- 🌱 Open to collaborations in **AI-driven applications**
+- 🌱 Open to collaborations in **AI-driven solutions**

 ---